Organizational Development

 Implementation

 The resources for the action plan are sourced and the development initiatives are carried out.
 Coaches, mentors, and trainers are identified and set to work observing, recommending, and instructing.
 Experts and consultants can be hired to assess current methodologies and provide recommendations.
 Change plans are organized to cover, for instance, communication, roles and responsibilities, training, and risk management.
-Changes can be effected through ‘interventions’, where the development needs of the individual, group, and organization are addressed and corrected.
+Changes can be affected through ‘interventions’, where the development needs of the individual, group, and organization are addressed and corrected.
 This can include, for example, production problems, skill gaps, organizational changes, and pending opportunities.

 Evaluation

-A continuous process of evaluating the efficacy of the organizational development program.
+Next comes a continuous process of evaluating the efficacy of the organizational development program.
 This is a common juncture for the occurrence of feedback loops by which stakeholders analyze progress to date and, if required, repeat the organizational development process for remaining areas of weakness or new issues.

 What Is Organizational Development in HR?